Blogging Challenges – 1 year of Professional Food and Travel Blogging

 Confession time: I am a Food and Travel Blogger and I have nightmares!

 Last week I had a few failures on my blog so I thought to share my current thoughts about blogging.
 It’s more like talking to myself and a future reminder.
 This post is not about sugar and positive vibes, it’s about the ugly Truth and Reality and blogging challenges.

 Do you wish you had a blog?
 Wanna be a successful blogger?
 Think that it’s just an easy, piece of cake?
-Do you think that the Travel Bloggers just have only fun traveling around, taking nice photos and have endless time in the sunshine?
+Do you think that Travel Bloggers just have only fun traveling around, taking nice photos, and having endless time in the sunshine?
 Do you think that Food Bloggers just only eat in nice restaurants, make nice recipes, and blog happily about them?
 Are you ready to face lots of Blog Challenges?

 As a Food and Travel Blogger, I can honestly tell you that:

 Sorry to dissapoint you, BUT you are wrong.
 Blogging its a real job and its HARD!
 Really hard.
 Yes, anybody can do it but 90% quit in short time!
 In order to succeed you HAVE to be that lunatic, weirdo, loco person.
 Otherwise you have no hope as a Blogger.
 Simply as that.

-To be honest, if I knew blogging is soooo hard I would think twice.
+To be honest, if I knew blogging is so hard I would think twice.
 Yes, it’s true or maybe I am really tired.
-I wish somebody has told that I will have nightmares about how to blog, how to do it right, how to be successful, how to make it work.
+I wish somebody has told me that I will have nightmares about how to blog, how to do it right, how to be successful, and how to make it work.

 Blogging Challenges – What is Blogging?

 “A blog is a frequently updated online personal journal or diary.
 It is a place to express yourself to the world.
 A place to share your thoughts and passions.
 Really, it’s anything you want it to be.
 A blog is a short form for the word weblog and the two words are used interchangeably” For more, you can click here.